 Looking for something on the fishy side?
 The sister restaurant to The Italian Club is barely 5 minutes walk up the road from the original and serves equally delectable dishes with the same warmth and friendliness as its parent venue.

-But this is where you head if you’re craving some seafood – from fresh oysters and Scottish langoustines, to mussel pots filled with garlicky sauce and classic seaside Italian risottos, all your favourite fishy delights are here.
+But this is where you head if you’re craving sensational seafood – from fresh oysters and Scottish langoustines to mussel pots filled with garlicky sauce and classic seaside Italian risottos, all your favourite fishy delights are here.
 For a treat, try the Hot Seafood Sharing Platter which comes with a whole lobster.

 128 Bold Street